Awesome New ‘Justice League’ Trailer Has The DC Superhero Team Come Together

 “Fueled by his restored faith in humanity and inspired by Superman’s selfless act, Bruce Wayne enlists the help of his newfound ally, Diana Prince, to face an even greater enemy.
 Together, Batman and Wonder Woman work quickly to find and recruit a team of metahumans to stand against this newly awakened threat.
 But despite the formation of this unprecedented league of heroes—Batman, Wonder Woman, Aquaman, Cyborg and The Flash—it may already be too late to save the planet from an assault of catastrophic proportions.”

-As reported by Superhero Hype, a number of others will appear in the film even though not officially listed in the cast release from Warner Bros.
+As reported by Superhero Hype, a number of others will appear in the film, even though not officially listed in the cast release from Warner Bros.
 Amber Heard will play Mera, Ciaran Hinds will be Steppenwolf, and Kiersey Clemons does show up as Iris West.

 The first Justice League movie is set to hit theaters on Nov.
 17 of this year with an incredibly impressive cast.
 Ben Affleck is joined by Henry Cavill, Gal Gadot, Ezra Miller, Ray Risher, Jason Mamoa, Amy Adams, Jeremy Irons, and many more.